jamargoochIT/azure-setup/README.md

-To ensure that the DNS Server is in fact set to DC-1’s private IP address, in PowerShell you can type ipconfig/all and near the bottom where it says DNS Server it should display DC-1’s private IP address, in my case, it’s 10.0.0.4.
+To ensure that the DNS Server is in fact set to DC-1’s private IP address, in PowerShell you can type ipconfig/all and near the bottom where it says DNS Server it should display DC-1’s private IP address; in my case, it’s 10.0.0.4.

 ![46](https://github.com/user-attachments/assets/e004d017-eb2a-4b5a-a279-ea254683b2eb)<br><br><br><br>

-If it isn’t displaying DC-1’s private IP address, a mistake has been made, maybe Client-1 wasn’t restarted after we customized the IP address to point at DC-1’s private IP address?
+If it isn’t displaying DC-1’s private IP address, a mistake has been made; maybe Client-1 wasn’t restarted after we customized the IP address to point at DC-1’s private IP address?
 If that’s the case, restarting Client-1 will resolve the issue.
 ![45](https://github.com/user-attachments/assets/87c0a9d3-c379-4b7f-82c2-d38a974b1fc7)<br><br>